Observations in the early years are one of the most powerful tools you have for understanding the children in your care.

 - To help parents understand progress and improve the home learning environment.

 Sounds simple enough.
 In essence, it’s all about understanding the children in your setting, including how they’re developing, what they have been up to, and what they are learning through their play.

-For parents, it means keeping them in touch with what goes on when they’re away from their precious little ones and empowering them to provide an even richer environment to play in and explore at home.
+For parents, it means helping them to understand what’s going on when they’re away from their precious little ones, and empowering them to provide an even richer environment to play in and explore at home.